 If you know you’ll soon need cash for college tuition or major home improvements, then an FHA cash-out refinancing option may be just what you need.

 You may be able to get a lower interest rate than traditional home equity financing.
-An FHA refinancing loan offers amounts up to 85% of the appraised value.
-This enables you to convert more of your equity into cash compared to a conventional loan from Fannie Mae or Freddie Mac.
+An FHA refinancing loan offers amounts up to 80% of the appraised value.

 Costs Associated with FHA Loans